-Interactive survey and data visualizations, to try explain in detail the state of Forest Management in Malaysia.
-The story covered various aspects of forest management, from total area by designated receive and primary forest cover, to economic data such as revenue and timber harvest.
+Interactive survey and data visualizations, to explain the state of Forest Management in Malaysia.
 Data and documents generated for this project was then published as open data for use by other journalists and researchers.

-Between 2000- 2019, Kedah increased its forest reserves by 10.6%, the most in Peninsular Malaysia.
+Between 2000-2019, Kedah increased its forest reserves by 10.6%. the most in Peninsular Malaysia.

-But along the way, there were many - and often big - changes.
+But along the way, there were many - and often big changes.